RoyalIcing/react-organism/README.md

 - An object with new state changes, a la React’s `setState(changes)`.
 - A function accepting the previous state and current props, and returns the new state, a la React’s `setState((prevState, props) => changes)`.
 - A promise resolving to any of the above (object / function), which will then be used to update the state.
 Uncaught errors are stored in state under the key `handlerError`.
 Alternatively, your handler can use the `async`/`await` syntax.
+- An iterator, such as one made by using a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function%2A).
+Each object passed to `yield` may be one of the above (object / function / promise).
-- An array of any of the above (object / function / promise).
+- An array of any of the above (object / function / promise / iterator).
 - Or optionally, nothing.

 There are some handlers for special tasks, specifically: